cardano-scaling/hydra/docs/docs/getting-started/quickstart.md

                            startup.
 Composed by the slot number, a separator ('.') and the hash of the block header.
 For example:
                            52970883.d36a9936ae7a07f5f4bdc9ad0b23761cb7b14f35007e54947e27a1510f897f04.
+  --contestation-period CONTESTATION-PERIOD
+                           Contestation period for close transaction in seconds.
-  --ledger-genesis FILE    Path to a Shelley-compatible genesis JSON file used
-                           for the Hydra ledger.
+                           If this value is not in sync with other participants hydra-node will ignore the initial tx.
+Additionally, this value needs to make sense compared to the current network we are running. (default: 60s) --ledger-genesis FILE    Path to a Shelley-compatible genesis JSON file used for the Hydra ledger.
 You can use the corresponding Cardano network's shelley genesis file from: